lunakoly/Cash/IDEAS.md

 }
 ```

-* Closures may be called with implicit arguments or explicit ones, and the later ones are declared as follows:
+* Closures may be called with implicit arguments or explicit ones, and the latter ones are declared as follows:

 ```
 greet = { name ->